Information for organisers of International Permaculture Day events

 - to offer insights, knowledge and experience through a seminar, workshop or video screening followed by a discussion about the content of the video.

-This is where we think about what you need to run a IPD event.
+- This is where we think about what you need to run an IPD event.
 It is about:

 - logistics — the physical things you need to make the day a success, such as materials, food, venue and so on